-Turkish Airlines Completes Financing Of Two Airbus A350 Aircraft In Swiss Franc With Kfw IPEX-Bank
+Turkish Airlines Completes Financing of Two Airbus A350 Aircraft in Swiss Franc with KfW IPEX-Bank

-(MENAFN- Dubai PR Network) Turkish Airlines, flying to more international destinations than any other airline, continues to expand its fleet with new aircraft acquisitions.
+(MENAFN- Ogilvy) Turkish Airlines, flying to more international destinations than any other airline, continues to expand its fleet with new aircraft acquisitions.
 Reaffirming its leading position time and again in this regard, the national flag carrier has completed another unique financing transaction.

 Two new-generation Airbus A350 aircraft that joined the flag carrier’s fleet in August 2024 are financed in Swiss Franc by KfW IPEX-Bank under the guarantee of European Export Credit Agencies.
 This unique transaction showcases Turkish Airlines’ ability to diversify and extend its financier base geographically as well as demonstrates a strong financial management approach to take advantage of cost efficiency while minimizing currency risks.